skaza2125/ECE445-Group44/arshah6-notebook.md

 ## Lab Notebook: Heating Subsystem Contributions

+### Week of 9/18
+**Initial Project Proposal**
+- Collaboratively brainstormed potential designs for the self-heating system.
+Focused on integrating a robust heating subsystem with proper ventilation.
+- Prepared the project proposal outlining the main components: a nichrome heating element, steel pipe enclosure, thermistor-based temperature sensing, and a fan-driven ventilation system.
+- Highlighted potential challenges in power management and safety mechanisms, particularly with high-current circuits.

 ### Week of 9/25
 **Initial Heating Subsystem Design**
 - Finalized selection of nichrome wire as the primary heating element due to its resistance properties and heat dissipation efficiency.